sunbeam-kkt/AirSOAR/README.md

 ## 🗃️ Dataset

-We evaluate PACE on UAV-Need-Help dataset, you can download it follow **``TOWARDS REALISTIC UAV VISION-LANGUAGE NAVIGATION: PLATFORM, BENCHMARK, AND METHODOLOGY''**, which is accepted by ICLR-2025.
+We evaluate AirSOAR on UAV-Need-Help dataset, you can download it follow **``TOWARDS REALISTIC UAV VISION-LANGUAGE NAVIGATION: PLATFORM, BENCHMARK, AND METHODOLOGY''**, which is accepted by ICLR-2025.

 Please organize the dataset as follows: